 Different strains produce different effects, which are then impacted by factors such as mood and body chemistry, making it difficult to guess how an individual’s body will react.
 That is likely why using the plant species (Indica and Sativa), has become such a popular method of grouping plant types.
 New scientific research suggests that other identifiers can provide a more well-rounded prediction of effects, which is where terpenes come in.

-Terpenes are aromatic oils that come from the glands, also known as trichomes, of a Cannabis plant which also produce cannabinoids like THC.
+Terpenes are aromatic oils that come from the glands, also known as trichomes, of a Cannabis plant that also produce cannabinoids like THC.
 There are several factors that can influence terpene production including climate, fertilizers and soil type, leading to a myriad of possible terpene combinations.
 Terpenes interact with other compounds in the plant, like cannabinoids, and influence the way an individual reacts to a strain.

 Currently, there are over 200 terpenes found in Cannabis, coming in a wide variety of flavours and smells.
 One example is limonene and can provide an energizing and uplifting effect, while myrcene can produce a more sedative and relaxing effect.
 While terpenes also interact with each body differently, consumers can be aware of the terpene profile of strains they enjoy most and then look for those when trying something new.
 Rather than starting a conversation with the classic “Indica or Sativa” Cannabis concierge can ask, “What scents are you drawn to and what desired effects are you looking for?” or “Are you searching for Sativa-like or Indica-like effects?”